 Dessert is always everyone’s favorite part of the meal.
-A sweet finish to a big meal is always nice.
+A sweet finish to a delicious dinner is always nice.
 You seem to always have a little bit of room no matter how much turkey and stuffing you inhaled.
 Dessert bars are great for so many events.
-From showers to birthday parties, to just a girls night in to catch up on The Bachelor.
-There are so many reasons to have your friends over and indulge in something sweet.
+From showers to birthday parties, to just a girl’s night in to catch up on The Bachelor.
+There are so many reasons to have your friends over and indulge in your sweet tooth.

 First let’s chat about how we set it all up considering my small space!

 While hosting Thanksgiving, you want to utilize your space as best as you can.
 There are lots of dishes and lots of people to feed!
 For my holiday spread, we first kept all of the desserts on my bar.
 This way the buffet could be used for dinner and the desserts were still on display.
 They were too pretty to keep in the kitchen away from guests.
 This also made it really easy to swap it out once dinner was over.

 All you have to do is remove your Thanksgiving dishes from the buffet, and swap them out for the desserts.
 We only needed a minute or two to re-zhush the area.
 We also added the flowers from the place cards to the display for added color.
 And below, is the final look!
 You can see the Thanksgiving spread that we started with here.